newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 Invisible XML processing in this course uses four tools developed by the NineML project:

-1. CoffeePot
+*  CoffeeGrinder (Earley and GLL parsers)
-1. CoffeeGrinder
+*  CoffeeFilter (An Invisible XML parser)
-1. CoffeeFilter
+*  CoffeePot (An Invisible XML processor)
-1. CoffeeSacks
+*  CoffeeSacks (Saxon APIs for Invisible XML)

-Canonical documentation for all Coffee tools:
+Canonical documentation for all CoffeeTools:
 <https://nineml.org/>

 Latest releases for all Coffee tools: